brotzeit/rustic/README.md

 * Install cargo-makedocs by running `cargo install cargo-makedocs` https://github.com/Bunogi/cargo-makedocs
 * Install fd with `cargo install fd`, or your package manager
-* Install helm-ag https://github.com/emacsorphanage/helm-ag (Optional, but highly recommended) If you do not install the optional dependencies, rustdoc will use the built in `grep` command instead of using ripgrep with helm-ag.
+* Install helm-ag https://github.com/emacsorphanage/helm-ag (Optional, but highly recommended) If helm-ag and ripgrep is installed, those will be used by default.
+If only ripgrep is installed, it will be used with the emacs `grep` command.
+If neither is installed, the emacs `grep` command will use `grep`, like in the good old days.
-You can provide your own search function by changing `rustdoc-search-function`.
+You can change this by providing your own search function by changing `rustic-doc-search-function`.

 ### Usage

-* Enable `rustdoc-mode`.
+* Enable `rustic-doc-mode`.
-* Run `M-x rustdoc-setup` to download files that rustdoc needs to convert rust documentation and also convert `std`.
+* Run `M-x rustic-doc-setup` to download files that rustic-doc needs to convert rust documentation and also convert `std`.
-* You can now convert package-specific documentation with `M-x rustdoc-convert-current-package`
+* You can now convert package-specific documentation with `M-x rustic-doc-convert-current-package`
-* Search the org files with `rustdoc-search` (bound to `C-#` by default) if you are in `Rust mode`, `Rustic mode` or `Org mode`.
-If you hover over a symbol when you invoke the command, `rustdoc-search` will insert a default value.
+* Search the org files with `rustic-doc-search` (bound to `C-#` by default) if you are in `Rust mode`, `Rustic mode` or `Org mode`.
+If you hover over a symbol when you invoke the command, `rustic-doc-search` will insert a default value.
 * Add `universal argument` to only search for level 1 headers like struct or enum names.

 ### Notes
 * We are waiting for an update to Pandoc that will make the generated documents prettier, it should be available soon https://github.com/jgm/pandoc/issues/6554
-* You should re-run `rustdoc-setup` once in a while, to update the pandoc filter.
+* You should re-run `rustic-doc-setup` once in a while, to update the pandoc filter.
-* If rustdoc does not find the documentation for something, the first thing to do is check the project's `target/doc` folder for the corresponding `.html-file`.
-If there is no file there, there is nothing for rustdoc to convert.
+* If rustic-doc does not find the documentation for something, the first thing to do is check the project's `target/doc` folder for the corresponding `.html-file`.
+If there is no file there, there is nothing for rustic-doc to convert.
 If there is a file there, please create an issue!

 ## Popup